BlueTree242/PreBot/README.md

 ### Pterodactyl Panel Installation

-1. Create a new server, use this [egg](installation/egg-prebot.json) (view as raw and save page as)
+1. Create a new server, use this [egg](installation/egg-prebot.json) (view as raw and save page as) **If you are not an admin on panel**, you can use the regular java start command (the same one for minecraft, but bot.jar instead of server.jar), in case of minecraft egg, just set your server jarfile to `bot.jar`
 2. Download the latest release from [Releases](https://github.com/BlueTree242/PreBot/releases/), or experimental development build from [Jenkins](https://github.com/BlueTree242/PreBot/releases/) Download the `PreBot-VERSION.jar`, and rename to `prebot.jar`, and upload to your server.